Computational discovery of cathode materials for rechargeable aqueous zinc-ion batteries: Results and discussion

-For screening the \ce{Zn^{2+}} migration path, it is important to note that materials with very high or low \ac{percdist} would not allow for appropriate \ce{Zn^{2+}} intercalation in the host structure, since the ion would not be able to establish bonds with suitable lengths.
+The ability for \ce{Zn^{2+}} ions to percolate through the structure was captured through an investigation of the available percolation paths inside the crystal structures, with the calculated \ac{percdistmax} for all considered materials being presented on the vertical axis of Figure~\ref{fig:ElectStabxPercPath}a.
+For screening the \ce{Zn^{2+}} percolation path, it is important to note that materials with very high or low \ac{percdist} would not allow for appropriate \ce{Zn^{2+}} intercalation in the host structure, since the ion would not be able to establish bonds with suitable lengths.
 Also, as discussed previously on the Methods section, the calculated \acf{percdist} is also dependent on the \ac{percdisp}, which accounts for how linear (or not) a given percolation path is.
 The more linear a percolation path is, the easier it can be expected for the \ce{Zn^{2+}} to transverse through the given path, since there is a more direct path for \ce{Zn^{2+}} intercalation in the material.
-The effect of \ac{percdisp} on the feasibility for \ce{Zn^{2+}} ion migration can be attested by comparing the paths for materials with the same calculated \ac{percdistmax}, but different \ac{percdisp}.
+The effect of \ac{percdisp} on on how viable the percolation of \ce{Zn^{2+}} ions is can be attested by comparing the paths for materials with the same calculated \ac{percdistmax}, but different \ac{percdisp}.
 For example, a \ac{percdistmax} of 1.75~$\text{\AA}$ was calculated for both \ce{Li3VO4} (mp-19219) and \ce{Sr2V2O7} (mp-19660), with their respective paths being shown in Figure~S4.
-The percolation path found for \ce{Li3VO4} is straight (\ac{percdisp}~=~0.00~$\text{\AA}$) throughout the crystal cell (see Figure~S4a,b), which will cause for the ion migration to be less challenging, while a more obstructed migration will be found in \ce{Sr2V2O7} (\ac{percdisp}~=~4.74~$\text{\AA}$) due to the complex percolation path (see Figure~S4c,d).
+The percolation path found for \ce{Li3VO4} is straight (\ac{percdisp}~=~0.00~$\text{\AA}$) throughout the crystal cell (see Figure~S4a,b), which will cause for the ion percolation to be less challenging, while a more obstructed percolation will be found in \ce{Sr2V2O7} (\ac{percdisp}~=~4.74~$\text{\AA}$) due to the complex percolation path (see Figure~S4c,d).
 Therefore, it is necessary to take into consideration both \ac{percdistmax} and \ac{percdisp} when screening for potential materials to be employed as \ac{RAZIB} cathodes.
 For this reason, the \ac{percdistmax} for each material at different maximum \ac{percdisp} values were also calculated, allowing for a more precise comparison of \ac{percdistmax} values between materials, since all parameters would be under the same displacement criteria.